 Deferred inflows of resources represent an acquisition of net assets by the District that is applicable to a future reporting period.
-The deferred inflow of resources related to the net pension obligation results from the difference between the estimated and actual return on pension plan investments, change in actuary assumptions, and the change in the District's proportionate share of pension contributions.
-These amounts are deferred and amortized.
+The deferred inflows of resources related to pensions results from the difference between the estimated and actual return on pension plan investments, the effect of changes in proportion and changes in assumptions, and the difference between expected and actual experience.
+These amounts are deferred and amortized as detailed in Note 10 to the financial statements.